up-n-atom/8311/docs/posts/masquerade-as-the-virgin-media-o2-hub-5x-with-the-was-110.md

   - Sagemcom
   - FAST 5685
   - F5685LGB-VMB
-description: Masquerade as the Virgin Media O2 Hub 5x with the BFW Solutions WAS-110
+description: Masquerade as the Virgin Media O2 Hub 5x with the WAS-110
 ---

-# Masquerade as the Virgin Media O2 Hub 5x with the BFW Solutions WAS-110
+# Masquerade as the Virgin Media O2 Hub 5x with the WAS-110

 <!-- more -->
 <!-- nocont -->